 - Gross profit margins were very large

 Between 2003-2008, such huge earnings caused the scrapping of dry cargo ships to more or less disappear and generated a record number of newbuilding orders.
 Future freight rates are therefore being affected by the delivery of new tonnage and prospective future demand growth.
-Dramatic increase in freight rates also affected the price of secondhand tonnage and secondhand prices became very high.
+The dramatic increase in freight rates also affected the price of secondhand tonnage and secondhand prices became very high.
 Between 2003-2008, in certain cases, a secondhand ship became more expensive than its newbuild equivalent due to delivery time.
 This is called ready ship premium.

 - Production of steel requires iron ore and coking coal.
 China’s demand for both iron ore and coal rose dramatically

 - Rapid growth in world trade has stimulated increased manufacturing.
-Manufacturing triggered demand for raw materials and also trade has been liberalized.
+Manufacturing triggered the demand for raw materials and also trade has been liberalized.